officialasishkumar/keploy-argocd-demo/README.md

 This repo shows how to deploy **Keploy's k8s-proxy** and a sample application to a Kubernetes cluster using **ArgoCD** (GitOps), for both **staging** and **production** environments.

-> **"We are using ArgoCD for deployments to Kubernetes cluster.
-Kindly suggest next steps to proceed."**
->
-> This is the guide for that.

 ## How it works